We all know that exercise benefits our bodies. What’s becoming increasingly clear is the effect of movement on our mental health.

 Find your workout community

 Mental health is impacted by our access to the communities and people we love.
-Lloyd Clubs has taken steps to keep our exercise community in-touch.
-David Lloyd @home gives you access to classes like yoga, cycling, weight training, and our popular HIIT Blaze via mobile app.
-Having a community – exercise-based or otherwise – that you check-in with each week is a great way to engage with people and places outside of your home.
-Our #runclub is a great way to stay motivated to achieve your fitness goals
+Having an exercise-based community that you check-in with each week is a great way to engage with people and places outside of your home.
+This can involve joining a gym, a class or a running club.

-Intentional exercise and stress management is a helpful practice, and has transferable use for your general wellbeing.
-Try to stay present in the moment, maintain a pattern of activities you enjoy, and don’t be afraid to try something new.
-While anxiety and stress management is never a perfect task, be aware of resources you can use to work towards a healthier lifestyle.
+Intentional exercise and anxiety management is a helpful practice, and has transferable use for your general wellbeing.
+Try to stay present in the moment, as you maintain a pattern of activities you enjoy, and don’t be afraid to try something new.

-Want to find out more about how David Lloyd Clubs can help get you into your best exercise routine?
-Check out our website and give yourself some DLC.
+Find out more about how David Lloyd Clubs can help get you into your best exercise routine.